 Tredwell shared a post office box in the British Virgin Islands with 406 companies that were clients doing business with FBME, according to a similar confidential report by the Big Four accounting firm Ernst & Young dated Dec.
 5, 2014, which was hired to evaluate FBME’s questionable transactions.

-The story started when the Moscow Tax Office allegedly created trumped-up tax charges that allowed the government to seize the assets of Hermitage Capital, headed by investor William Browder, who was forced to leave Russia.
+Nonetheless, according to a wide range of other sources, the story started when the Moscow Tax Office allegedly created trumped-up tax charges that allowed the government to seize the assets of Hermitage Capital, headed by investor William Browder, who was forced to leave Russia.

 The US government alleged that the stolen assets were routed to Prevezon Holdings Ltd, owned by Russian businessman Denis Katsyv.
 Katsyv is the son of Pyotr Katsyv, vice president of the state-run Russian Railways and a former deputy governor of the Moscow Region.
 According to reports, Katsyv is also said to be a business associate of his former boss, Vladimir Yakunin, a former president of Russian Railways and a confidant of Vladimir Putin.